jimmygizmo/zerogames/README.md

 zerogames
 =========

-Games written in Python, Perl and C for learning, teaching and fun in the pursuit of best-practices.
+Games written in Python, C, C++, Javascript, Perl and Java for learning, teaching and fun in the pursuit of best-practices.

 ##
 #